1–2 spots available for Q2 · Claim yours

-Last year, I got a message from a SaaS founder who was panicking.
-He had three weeks to build and launch an MVP or miss a Series A pitch window.
+I once got a message from a founder under a tight deadline.
+He had three weeks to ship an MVP or miss an investor window.
 Three weeks.
 The scope felt absurd.
 The timeline felt reckless.
 But the stakes were existential.

 That's not luck.
 It's a framework.

-If you're a CTO or founder trying to decide whether Laravel + React is right for your MVP, or if you're trying to figure out realistic timelines and budgets, this guide cuts through the noise.
-You'll learn the actual cost drivers, the architectural decisions that matter, the 5-phase delivery process we use, and exactly how we pulled off GigEasy in three weeks.
+If you're a CTO or founder trying to decide whether Laravel + React is right for your MVP, or trying to figure out realistic timelines and budgets, this guide is for you.
+You'll learn the actual cost drivers, the architectural decisions that matter, the 5-phase delivery process I use, and exactly how I pulled off GigEasy in three weeks.

 TL;DR

-- Laravel + React is ideal for startups because it balances speed (Laravel's batteries-included framework) with flexibility (React's component architecture) and scales from MVP to growth stage.
+• Laravel + React is a strong fit for startups because it balances speed (Laravel's batteries-included framework) with flexibility (React's component architecture) and grows from MVP to production scale.

-- Why Laravel + React over Vue?
+• Why Laravel + React over Vue?
 React dominates hiring and ecosystem.
-Choose Vue only if you have a React-hesitant team and don't plan to scale hiring.
+Choose Vue only if you have a React-hesitant team and don't plan to grow hiring.

-- GigEasy proved fast delivery is possible when you ruthlessly prioritize: 3 weeks, $35K, 100% MVP focus with zero feature creep.
+• GigEasy proved fast delivery is possible when you ruthlessly prioritize: 3 weeks (vs typical 10-week cycle), 100% MVP focus, zero feature creep.

 Table of Contents